 To apply for a CONH, a property owner must complete the application and pay the required fee as noted on the application (Note: this fee will increase to $160 per existing unit for applications submitted after July 1, 2018).

 Local Law 1 2018 (effective September 28, 2018) establishes a three-year pilot program which requires owners of certain buildings to obtain a Certification of No Harassment (CONH) prior to acquiring permits from the Department of Buildings (DOB) for work involving demolition or change in use/occupancy.
 As set forth in the law, buildings with high levels of physical distress or ownership changes in certain targeted areas of the City will be placed on a building list.
 Also included on the list will be buildings that are the subject of a full vacate order, have been active participants in the alternative enforcement program for more than four months since February 1, 2016 and buildings in which there has been a finding of harassment within the last five years by a court or by New York State Homes and Community Renewal.

 Property owners of buildings on the list will be required to receive a CONH from the Department of Housing Preservation and Development (HPD) before the Department of Buildings (DOB) can approval new construction applications for an initial or reinstated permit to perform certain covered categories of work.

 Covered categories of construction work:

-The OATH judge makes a recommendation as to whether harassment occurred based on the evidence heard and, based on that recommendation, the HPD Commissioner will grant or deny the CONH.
-If the owner is denied a CONH, the owner will be precluded from receiving building permits for the covered categories of work for five years, or, in the alternative, the owner may construct a certain percentage of low income housing units to address the harassment finding
+After the hearing, the OATH judge will issue a report and recommendation as to whether harassment occurred based on the evidence heard and, based on that recommendation, the HPD Commissioner will grant or deny the CONH.
+If the owner is denied a CONH, the owner will be precluded from receiving building permits for the covered categories of work for five years, or, in the alternative, the owner may construct a certain percentage of low income housing units to address the harassment finding.